Mamata Banerjee: Singur protest

 In November 2006, Banerjee was forcibly stopped on her way to Singur for a rally against a proposed Tata Motors car project.
 Banerjee reached the West Bengal assembly and protested at the venue.
 She addressed a press conference at the assembly and announced a 12-hour shutdown by her party on Friday.
-The TMC supremo Mamata, who was arrested by police earlier in that day 'for violating prohibitory orders' near Singur, alleged that the administration had acted ‘unconstitutionally’ by preventing her from entering Singur where the Tata motors proposed to set up a small car factory.
+After being arrested by police earlier in that day "for violating prohibitory orders" near Singur, she alleged that the administration had acted "unconstitutionally" by preventing her from entering Singur where the Tata motors proposed to set up a small car factory.
 She was intercepted at Hooghly and sent back.
-After this incident the Trinamool Congress MLAs protested by damaging furniture and microphones and vandalizing the West Bengal Legislative Assembly Building.
+After this incident the Trinamool Congress MLAs protested by damaging furniture and microphones and vandalising the West Bengal Legislative Assembly Building.
 A major strike was called on 14 December 2006.
-But all-in-all, there was no gain.
+But all in all there was no gain.
 On 4 December, Banerjee began the historic 26-day hunger strike in Kolkata protesting the forcible acquisition of farmland by the government.
 The then-President A. P. J. Abdul Kalam, who was concerned about her health, spoke to the then-Prime Minister Manmohan Singh to resolve the issue.
-Kalam also appealed to Ms Banerjee to withdraw her fast as "life is precious".
+Kalam also appealed to Banerjee to withdraw her fast as "life is precious".
 A letter from Manmohan Singh was faxed to Gopalkrishna Gandhi, the then-Governor of West Bengal, and then it was immediately delivered to Mamata.
 After receiving the letter Mamata finally broke her fast at midnight on 29 December.
-(One of her first acts after becoming Chief Minister was to return the 400 acres of land to Singur farmers.
-In 2016 the Supreme Court declared that the acquisition of 997 acres of land by West Bengal's Left Front government for the Tata Motors plant in Singur was illegal.)
+In 2016 the Supreme Court declared that the acquisition of 997 acres of land by West Bengal's Left Front government for the Tata Motors plant in Singur was illegal.